 This small country borders Serbia, Romania, Macedonia, Turkey, Greece, and the Black Sea.
 Though the country is a member of the EU, the euro currency has not been integrated into the economy, so the cost of living is low.
 The economy is improving, especially in the past ten years, as foreigners are seeing the appeal of the quiet nation.

 A Bulgarian retirement abroad would definitely be a quiet one.
 Your day-to-day may consist of a cold beer in the garden and a glass of wine in the evenings with friends.
 Bulgaria has a low crime rate, so you won’t have to worry about your safety, or your wallet, like in many European countries.

 One of the many draws to Bulgaria is the scenic mountains located next to the sunny seaside, a view that you can’t get in most countries.
 Imagine going from the Alpine forests of Borovets in the morning to an early afternoon swim in the Black Sea.

 The climate is perfect for enjoying a variety of activities all year long.
 Many love the idea of spending their days in a year-round summer, but others miss the changing seasons.
 Bulgarian winters are cold and snowy, while summers are hot.
 In between sits a pleasant spring and autumn.
 You’ll get to ski during the winters and enjoy swimming the Black Sea in the summer!

-Second only to the low cost of living, the low taxes are one of the biggest draws for expats looking to retire abroad.
+Second, only to the low cost of living, the low taxes are one of the biggest draws for expats looking to retire abroad.
 Bulgaria has a flat income tax rate of 10%, the lowest in the European Union.
-The health and pension insurance costs are also pretty low, as well as costs of starting a business.
+The health and pension insurance costs are also pretty low, as well as the costs of starting a business.
 You will be paying very little of your income to the government.

 Cost of Living